picolibc/picolibc/doc/releasing.md

  3. Use glibc test suite for RISC-V and ARM 32-bit

+    * Build and install minsize and release builds, using --buildtype=release -Dbuild-type-subdir=release

+    * Build and run glibc test suite against all four builds

  4. Test c++ builds using hello-world example on ARM

  5. Verify that COPYING.picolibc includes information